Nikhil-Pradhan/OOP_Project_2021/README.md

 6. Show balance
 7. Show all users
 8. Show all groups
-9. Split a bill
+9. Split a bill equally among everyone, based on exact amount, or based on percentage

-    a.
-Equally among everyone
-    b.
-Based on exact amount
-    c.
-Based on percentage
-The program will continue executing till the user enters “END”
+The program will keep on executing until the user enters "END".

 SOFTWARE REQUIRED